Planning how to spend your time while in Fukuoka? A trip to Dazaifu Tenmangu Shrine is a must!

 To get to Dazaifu Tenmangu from central Fukuoka via train, take the Nishitetsu line from Nishitetsu Fukuoka Station in Tenjin or Nishitetsu Yakuin Station.
 There are express trains that go directly to Dazaifu Station without transfers.
 From Tenjin Station, the Express train takes about 40 minutes and costs ¥410 each way.

-If you take a limited Express train, a transfer is necessary at Futsukaichi Station.
+If you take a Limited Express train, a transfer is necessary at Futsukaichi Station.
 The route is marked so follow the signs if you have to transfer.

 What to Do in Dazaifu